Integral therapy for adults and teens in California

 ALL of your lived experience will be taken into consideration as we work to liberate you from the constraints that trauma has placed on your life.

 Perhaps you’ve become hyper-independent because you learned early on you couldn’t rely on other people to meet your needs.
 Maybe you self-medicate or seek ways to distract yourself from the pain of simply being you.
+Maybe you learned to rely only on yourself.
+Maybe you disconnect, push things down, or find ways to cope that get you through the day.

 And maybe it works – at least, to a degree.